 Moreover, the ad type has already yielded promising results for the beta testers; brands were able to drive video views with a video completion rate 4x higher than Reddit Promoted Posts.

-Connect your Reddit ads to post-click experiences
+Connect your Reddit ads to post-click landing pages

 Reddit ads are ideal to drive high visibility in front of search-intent audiences researching information.
 Yet, you can’t afford to miss out on conversions by neglecting to link all your ads to unique post-click pages.
-Discover how to provide personalized post-click experiences at scale by signing up for an Instapage Enterprise demo.
+Discover how to provide personalized post-click landing pages at scale by signing up for an Instapage Enterprise demo.

 See the Instapage Enterprise Plan in Action.